What is the Role of the Outcome Measures Working Group?

 Professor Schrag is Professor of Clinical Neurosciences and Consultant Neurologist at University College London.

+Prof. Schrag’s research has focused on movement disorders, including biomarker studies to improve early diagnosis, clinical trials to reduce symptoms and progression, and the developing tools for the measurement of clinical features.
 She has pioneered a patient-centred approach in assessing outcomes of clinical trials in Parkinson’s disease and the inclusion and development of patient-oriented outcome measures in other movement disorders.

 Professor Schrag leads our Outcome Measures Working Group in determining the best primary, secondary and exploratory measures for use in the EJS ACT-PD trial.